CarbonPackages/Carbon.ColorPicker.OKLCH/README.md

           showLightness: false
           # Show slider to set the luminance
           showLuminance: false
+          # Collapse the color picker (enables only when showPicker is true)
+          collapsed: false
           # The precision of the OKLCH color picker.
 Set to 0 to disable rounding and use the raw values.
           precision: 5
           # The presets are based on https://tailwindcss.com/docs/customizing-colors with the key 600